 Brian was a Specialist in the US Army, KY National Guard, Company B, 1st Battalion, 149th Infantry Regiment.
 He served in Operation Enduring Freedom.

 Prior to deployment, Brian was attending Eastern Kentucky University, working on his education to become a commercial pilot.
 9/11 interrupted those plans and our lives, like it did so many others.
 After his deployment and return home, he knew he was exiting the Guards in a short time, and wanted to continue his quest to become a commercial pilot as quickly as he could.
-As good parents wanting to see their child succeed and get a fresh start, I borrowed the money for Brian to continue flying lessons.
+As a loving parent wanting to help their child succeed and get a fresh start, I borrowed the money for Brian to continue flying lessons.
 He flew all summer long – he loved the planes, the smell of the fuel, the freedom of flying, and the camaraderie of other pilots at the local airport.
 His favorite plane was a Bonanza, tail N748CH.

 November 20, 2003 started out like any other day.
 It was a day of excitement for all of us.
 It was the day that Brian was going to test for his commercial pilot’s license.
 Brian, his instructor, and a passenger were flying out early that morning – unexpectedly, they had been asked to take the passenger to a larger airport at the last minute before flying on to Bowling Green, KY for the test.

-Brian’s excitement the day before was beyond boundless – he came to our house to complete his flight plan, and he couldn’t stop smiling.
+Brian’s excitement the day before was beyond boundless – he came to my house to complete his flight plan, and he couldn’t stop smiling.
 His voice was exuberant, his posture was proud and tall, his love for what he was doing was shining.
 He held my hand the entire time he was at the house – he wanted me to sit at the computer with him to fill out the flight plan.
 He kissed and hugged me before he left, hollering out “Love ya, Mom!
 Tomorrow I will be a pilot, isn’t that great?”
 I told him how proud I was of him, and that I could not wait to talk to him tomorrow.

 On the morning of 20 NOV, I was on my way to the hospital to pick up my father – he was being discharged after being hospitalized for one month.
 On my way, my husband called and quietly told me to meet him at the airport – after being asked several times, he would not tell me why.
 I immediately knew something was wrong – but I also knew it had nothing to do with Brian.
 After all, it was two hours past his flight time, and he was in Bowling Green – probably on his way back by now.